mne-tools/mne-python/doc/manual/gui/analyze.rst

     Snapshot of mne_analyze in the head position visualization mode.

-As described in :ref:`CHDJECCG`, the head position visualization mode can be customized with the --dig, --hpi, --scalehead, and --rthelmet options.
+As described in :ref:`mne_analyze`, the head position visualization mode can be customized with the --dig, --hpi, --scalehead, and --rthelmet options.
 For this mode to be useful, the --dig and --hpi options are mandatory.
 If existing saved data are viewed,